 - Explanation of the change: Former requirement 4.13.1.4.
-The language was modified to add clarity as to the requirement for shatter resistant lights. - Guidance on evaluation of criteria: Food Safety Professionals will check the use of shatter resistant lights in raw material and production areas where exposed products and product zones maybe located, and that the facility manages and inspects other types (non-shatter resistant) used in other areas in the Glass, Brittle Plastics, and Ceramics Program.
+The language was modified to add clarity as to the requirement for shatter resistant lights. - Guidance on evaluation of criteria: Food Safety Professionals will check the use of shatter resistant lights in raw material and production areas and that the facility manages and inspects other type (non-shatter resistant) used in other areas in the Glass, Brittle Plastics, and Ceramics Program.